You’re not signed in. Sign in or register.

 Sex (including sexual harassment, sexism and misogyny)

+The Equality Act 2010 protects people from being treated differently because of their sex.
 Girls and young women can be subjected to a range of behaviours by boys and young men because of gender inequality.
 This includes sexism, misogyny, sexual harassment, and other forms of gender-based violence (GBV).
 Sexism is discrimination or discriminatory language which seeks to belittle women and girls.
 Misogyny is the hatred of women, often expressed with hateful, sexualised language which aims to imply that women are inferior.
 Sexism and misogyny create a context where GBV can thrive.
 Girls and young women often experience bullying which is based on sexism and misogyny.
 Indeed, marginalised girls are at higher risk of being subjected to misogyny, which can often be combined with racism, homophobia, transphobia, ableism, and other prejudices.

-All these behaviours are caused by gender inequality – unequal social power between girls and boys – and create a context which can allow serious forms of violence to take place.
-It is often unseen and unreported.
 Bullying which draws on misogyny can also be directed against boys and young men, for example, ‘you throw like a girl’.
 Even when directed at boys, it still draws on the degradation and belittling of women, and thus causes girls further harm.
 It can be linked to homophobia.

 Sexual orientation (including homophobic, transgender identity and biphobic bullying)